CVY Straddle Strategy

 Frequently asked questions

-A straddle on CVY is the straddle strategy applied to CVY (etf).
+- A straddle on CVY is the straddle strategy applied to CVY (etf).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With CVY etf trading near $28.45, the strikes shown on this page are snapped to the nearest listed CVY chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CVY etf at $30.45 on the most recent close, the strikes shown on this page are snapped to the nearest listed CVY chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the CVY straddle priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the CVY straddle priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current CVY market-implied 1-standard-deviation expected move is approximately 6.82%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The CVY market-implied 1-standard-deviation expected move in the same options snapshot is approximately 7.65%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.